- Why are new Shared Agents and Clouds not being provisioned for my jobs in the queue when I have agents that are suspended?

 - When disabled, the time to maximum average queue length is 100 seconds and the max average is approx 7

 This means that the jobs are waiting in the queue a lot longer with the strategy disabled.

 - When enabled, the time to maximum average number of executors is 60 seconds where the max is 5

 - When disabled, the time to maximum average number of executors is 100 seconds where the max is 4

 This means that the available resources are less utilized with the strategy disabled as it is being conservative in provisioning.

 OperationsCenterNodeProvisioningStrategy is enabled by default only when following the single shot mode - which is the only time where its assumptions are safe to make without risking over-provisioning.

-You can do enable/disable this strategy by adding the following as Java arguments in the Client master/s:
+You can do enable/disable this strategy by adding the following as Java arguments in the Client controller/s: